rlb222/toKirby/README.md

 # toKirby
- Perch Dashboard app for exporting content to (Kirby) text files and Kirby Blueprint files
+ Perch Dashboard app for exporting content to (Kirby) text files and Kirby Blueprint files.
+ You can easily install and test it in a few steps.

+- Made public because of a request from Perchology Slack.
+At this moment it's here to get a general idea of what it should do.
+You can test it, there will be content, but it's not production ready.
-- This software is in progress, all feedback is welcome.
+- This software is in progress, all feedback and help is welcome.

 ## Install Perch dashboard app